severalnines/terraform-provider-clustercontrol/examples/mongo/replicaset/README.md

-# MongoDB Shard Example
+# MongoDB Replicaset Example

-This directory contains an example for deploying MongoDB shard cluster using the terraform provider for ClusterControl.
+This directory contains an example for deploying MongoDB replicaset cluster using the terraform provider for ClusterControl.

 ## Resources